 I Like Myself! by Karen Beaumont

 Karen Beaumont’s delightful rhyming text paired with David Catrow’s whimsical illustrations make for the perfect beginning of the year read-aloud that also builds self-esteem.
+Perfect to pair with an All About Me theme.

 More Book Lists from Pre-K Pages